 Psychological And Neuropsychological Testing

-At Advanced Counseling and Testing Solutions, we conduct Psychological Testing and Evaluations for many reasons, ranging from an individual needing an exact diagnosis to ADHD evaluations in Lancaster, PA, and Reading, PA.
+At Advanced Counseling and Testing Solutions, we conduct Psychological Testing and Evaluations for many reasons, ranging from an individual needing an exact diagnosis to ADHD evaluations in Lancaster, PA, and Reading, PA to individuals 5 years of age and older.
 There are many reasons why an evaluation and/or direct psychological testing is necessary or requested.
 As you know, "Testing Solutions" is in our name, and we aim to do just that.
 We are here to provide an expert evaluation that will give you a precise diagnosis and elucidate your strengths and weaknesses.
 We will provide you or your referral source with precise and effective recommendations.
 We have skilled clinicians that are experienced and capable of any questions you may have.
 Our services are delivered promptly, meeting specified time frames in our Lancaster, PA, and Wyomissing, PA offices.

 If you need an evaluation, we are your best choice in Lancaster, PA and Reading, PA.
-We also have clients that drive a great distance to be tested by our Evaluators.
+Unfortunately, we do not provide evaluations that are court-ordered or custody evaluations.
+We have clients that drive a great distance to be tested by our Evaluators.
 Come to see why we are one of the fastest growing practices in Lancaster, PA, and Wyomissing, PA!

 If you or a family member is interested in or referred for psychological testing, you probably have questions about what to expect.
 Or you may have heard about psychological testing and wonder if you or a family member should be tested.
 Psychological testing may sound intimidating, but it's designed to help you.